 4) The Ottawa Farmer's Market Christmas Market.
 Some delectable delights can be found at this central market in Ottawa.
 If heading down to Lansdowne isn't your thing, there are Christmas markets ALL over town including North Gower, Cumberland, and even one at the Canadian Museum of History!
 Cost: FREE, unless you spend a lot of money on gifts and treats - can't help you with that one :)

 6) Snowshoe or hike in Gatineau Park: Gatineau has one of the largest trail networks in North America with 60km of snowshoe trails!
 Cost: this will vary depending on whether you own snowshoes or not.
-Day passes to Gatineau Park will run you $17.
+Day passes to Gatineau Park cost $13.92 for adults, and are free for children under 12.
 If you have young kids, a short winter hike might be a better option.

 7) Free time at Ottawa's museums: did you know that most of our museum's have free times every week?